Edison-f/CS-175-Final-Project/README.md

 - Where to find the project backlog?

-A link to the sheet will be provided under the comments section in the Canvas submission.
+A link to the sheet will be provided in the text box in the Canvas submission.

 - Where to find the final report?

-A link to the Google Docs version of the report will be provided under the comments section in the Canvas submission.
+A link to the Google Docs version of the report will be provided in the text box in the Canvas submission.
 There is a text version below that may not exactly match the final version.

 -   **App Name** - Grade Calculator